graphql/graphql.github.io/site/docs/Learn-Schema.md

 }
 ```

 The `hero` field returns the type `Character`, which means it might be either a `Human` or a `Droid` depending on the `episode` argument.
-In the query above, you can only ask for fields that exist on the `Character` interface, and to ask for a field on a specific object type, you need to use an inline fragment:
+In the query above, you can only ask for fields that exist on the `Character` interface, which doesn't include `primaryFunction`.

+To ask for a field on a specific object type, you need to use an inline fragment:

 ```graphql
 # { "graphiql": true, "variables": { "ep": "JEDI" } }